-- 1. Directors may not engage inshould refrain from developing, for their own account or the account of others, activities the exercise of which entails effective competition with the Company, either current or potential, or which any other way, position them in permanent conflict with the Company interests, unless they have the express and separate consent of the Company through a resolution adopted at a General Shareholders' Meeting, for which purpose the Director must issue the communication set forth in item 5-3 of the following article.
+- Directors should refrain from developing, for their own account or the account of others, activities the exercise of which entails effective competition with the Company, either current or potential, or which any other way, position them in permanent conflict with the Company interests, unless they have the express and separate consent of the Company through a resolution adopted at a General Shareholders' Meeting, for which purpose the Director must issue the communication set forth in item 3 of the following article.
 The obligation of not competing with the Company can only be subject to release in the case that no harm for the Company may be expected or that the harm which could be expected is compensated by the benefits that foreseeably are expected from the release.
 Excepted from the above are offices which may be held in subsidiaries or investee entities of the Company.
 The above prohibition is not applicable to those persons who hold executive or management offices at the parent company or at other entities of the group. - 2.
-The obligation to abide by the conditions and guarantees provided by the dispensation resolution and, in any case, the obligation to abstain from participating in the deliberations and voting in which he has a conflict of interest shall be applicable to the Director who has obtained the dispensation from the General Shareholders' Meeting, all of which in accordance with the provisions of the following article and Article 229 of the Corporate Enterprise Act.current legislation.

-3. A Director who terminates his mandate or for any other reason departs from his office may not provide services or be a director at another entity that is in a situation of effective competition with the Company for the term set forth, which in no event will be more than two (2) years.
+The obligation to abide by the conditions and guarantees provided by the dispensation resolution and, in any case, the obligation to abstain from participating in the deliberations and voting in which he has a conflict of interest shall be applicable to the Director who has obtained the dispensation from the General Shareholders' Meeting, all of which in accordance with the provisions of current legislation. - 3.
+A Director who terminates his mandate or for any other reason departs from his office may not provide services or be a director at another entity that is in a situation of effective competition with the Company for the term set forth, which in no event will be more than two (2) years.

-ARTICLE 279.- DUTY TO AVOID CONFLICTS OF INTEREST
+ARTICLE 29.- DUTY TO AVOID CONFLICTS OF INTEREST